yuliskov/SmartTube/docs/youtube-live-channel-playback.md

 For each candidate, record whether the player response exposes SABR, DASH, and HLS, plus selected protocol, generation, request progress, A/V sync, live offset, DVR bounds, redirects/reloads, and typed fallback.
 Exercise a direct ID, channel ID, handle, upcoming channel, offline channel, DVR and non-DVR live broadcasts, Back/Home/resume, Play/Pause and CEC keys, quality/audio/captions, channel switching, network interruption, and another media app after exit.
 Run on Android/Google TV, supported Fire OS, a lower-memory AVC-only box, and a VP9/60-fps device where available.
 Never save raw diagnostic transport data.

-ADB exposed a physical Android 15/API 35 OnePlus NE2215 during final verification, but it is a touch device without the Leanback/television feature.
-The app version was advanced to 32.34/2424, above the installed 32.33/2423.
-The built APK and installed package had the same signing-certificate SHA-256, so `adb install -r` upgraded the app successfully while preserving its data.
-A direct public-live candidate reached `PlaybackActivity`, but the screen remained black, the media session stayed at `NONE`, and the player-response/format path supplied no usable `streamingData`; the SABR decoder was therefore not reached or proven.
-An ordinary VOD baseline also failed in the normal player with HTTP 403 and media-session `ERROR`, so the available device environment could not isolate this as a live/SABR-specific regression.
-No fatal application exception was observed.
-Android/Google TV and Fire TV rendering, remote/CEC behavior, and successful public-live SABR playback remain **unverified**.
+ADB exposed a physical Android 15/API 35 OnePlus NE2215 during verification, but it is a touch device without the Leanback/television feature.
+The app version was advanced exactly once to 32.39/2429, above the installed 32.34/2424, and `adb install -r` preserved account data.
+Ordinary VOD playback succeeded in the normal player with media-session `PLAYING`, a 5,240 ms buffer observation, correct metadata, and no player, HTTP-response, or video-renderer error, establishing a usable playback baseline.
+A direct active Lofi Girl broadcast (`JD-kMIpDfnY`) was correctly identified through the restored signed-in context.
+Playback attempted HLS first, adaptive DASH second, and debug-only SABR last; all three transports failed, buffer remained zero, and media-session state was `ERROR`.
+The 20-second live stall was handled once by the bounded live fallback, and no generic reload occurred during the following 45-second observation.
+The prior in-band seek/header-correlation fault did not recur.
+Successful public-live playback therefore remains **unverified**, the required two success observations were not obtained, and the production SABR gate remains disabled.
+Android/Google TV and Fire TV rendering, remote/CEC behavior, and long-duration live playback also remain unverified.

 ## 15. Known protocol uncertainties